SSaratKS/qubesOS/README.md

 # qubesOS
-This contains the setup files and script for training after the OS is installed
+This contains the setup files and script for training after the OS is installed in

+/home/user/.bashrc

 ### ZIP files to download: